jheuel/flashcards/README.md

 uv run generate.py deck.typ
 ```

-The python script
+The Python script

 - Splits the input into decks based on first-level headings
 - Converts each deck into individual cards using second-level headings
 - Generates SVG images for question and answer fields
 - Creates Anki notes from the SVG images
-- Builds a deck file `DECKNAME.apkg` for import into Anki
+- Builds a deck file `DECKNAME.apkg` for importing into Anki
 - Adds Anki IDs as labels to headings in the source file for synchronization

 ## Example: One Card